SnowConvert AI - SQL Server - CREATE FUNCTION¶

 Nested Statements¶

 For nested statements, the structured programming is being transformed to a single query.
-The statements in the control-of-flow are going to be nested in table structures in order to preserve the execution order.
+The statements in the control-of-flow are going to be nested in table structures to preserve the execution order.

 Note